 A short description of each course is provided below.
 For more comprehensive information about the courses, go to the USPS Education website.
 To access the specific page for each course click on the insigia for that course.

 We are proud to recognize five members, past and present who have achieved this grade:

 P/C Elwyn Case, SN

 P/C Thomas J. Crawford, SN

 P/C Eugene L. Stutz, SN

-Building on the basics taught in the public boating course, Seamanship is the recommended first course for new members, both power boaters and sailors.
-Students learn practical marlinespike, navigation rules, hull design and performance, responsibilities of the skipper, boat care, operating a boat under normal and abnormal conditions, what to do in various emergencies and weather conditions, nautical customs and common courtesy on the water.
+Building on the basics taught in the public boating course, Boat Handling is the recommended first course for new members, both power boaters and sailors.
+Students learn practical marlinespike, navigation rules, responsibilities of the skipper, operating a boat under normal and abnormal conditions, what to do in various emergencies and weather conditions, and common courtesy on the water.
 This course provides a needed introduction to the USPS Educational Program and a strong foundation for members going on to other Advanced Grade courses and/or Cruise Planning or Sail.
-The insignia is shown above.
+Upon completing the six sessions of the course and passing the exam a member is designated a Seaman and entitled to wear the insignia above.